ikzelf/zbxdb/README.md

 cust01;;;rdp;oracle;verysecret;;win01
 cust01;;;rdb;oracle;unknown;;wclu01,wclu02,wclu03
 ```
-# zbx_alertlog.sh
-A bash script that runs as an user command, by the agent, that connects to all instances on the host and discovers all log.xml files for alert monitoring.
-Replaced by zbx_alertlog.py, that also runs on Windows.
 # zbx_alertlog.py
 A python script that is supposed to run on the Oracle database server.
 It connects to all detected instances,
 reads the v$diag_info for the correct log.xml location. zbx_alertlog.py also checks for existence of the log.xml
 and creates an empty file if it does not -yet- exist -anymore-.
 Since the zabbix agent that is going to read the
 alert log.xml runs in the zabbix account and not oracle, permissions are modified to 744.
-The lld array is sent to zabbix using zabbix-sender (and written to zbx_alertlog.lld)
+The lld array is sent to zabbix using zabbix_sender (and written to zbx_alertlog.lld)

 usage: zbx_alertlog.py [-h] [-o ORATAB] [-s SERVERNAME] [-p PORT] -H HOSTNAME -k KEY